tonyvignaux/hospitalAssists/README.md

 is: ``28/09/2009,444,``.
 The two files are ``weekly.csv`` and ``kene.csv``.

-The two files are read by the main Python plotting program, ``weeklyplot.py`` to display a graph.
+The two ``csv`` files are read by the main Python plotting program, ``weeklyplot.py`` to display a graph.
 This can (on a Mac, at least) be either copied or saved to disk.